State Funded Aquatic Plant Management

 Plant management programs are revised each year for public waterbodies.
 FWC field biologists and government contractors draft plans that are reviewed by local, state, and federal agency personnel and other stakeholders with expressed interest in individual waters.
 Click here to see a FWC sample annual workplan that summarizes the uses of the waterbody, management objectives, plant problems with estimated acreages, control methods and budget, and a map locating the waterbody and the plants proposed for control.
 Reviewers then meet to authorize individual work plans and establish statewide priorities within the overall legislative budget allocation for the ensuing year.
 As new problems arise or if anticipated problems do not materialize, funds are reallocated among contractors to accommodate these changes.
 In this way, the program maintains statewide standards while adapting quickly to local and regional needs.

 The annual work plans provide a summary of anticipated control for the ensuing state fiscal year that runs from July 1 through June 30.
 FWC biologists or government contractors notify stakeholders with specific information about upcoming management operations via the Schedule of Operations and any number of public notification procedures including posting signs at ramps, notices in newspapers, or email messages.
 Management activities are then reported electronically to FWC.
-Click here to see an example of Aquatic Plant Control Operations and the information collected and monitored by FWC.
 This information is summarized in an annual report to document expenditures and achievements toward maintenance control of aquatic plants in Florida public waters.
 Information related to herbicide use is forwarded to DEP in compliance with annual NPDES reporting requirements.